vaeho/Perplexity_Shortcut/README.md

 ## Features

-- **Quick Search**: Use a keyboard shortcut (Alt+P on Windows/Linux, Option+P on Mac) to instantly access Perplexity's search from any webpage.
+- **Quick Search**: Use a keyboard shortcut (Alt+Q on Windows/Linux, Option+Q on Mac) to instantly access Perplexity's search from any webpage.
 - **Context Menu Integration**: Right-click on selected text to search it directly on Perplexity.
 - **Customizable Settings**:
   - Toggle between dark and light mode